ImaginaryLandscape/django-version-viewer/README.md

  - a queryable endpoint that displays installed Python packages.

 You may also configure which users have access to the link and endpoint.

-See .travis.yml for supported versions of Python and Django.

 ---------------------------------------
 ## Installation